 What To Do If You Suspect Child Abuse

 Sexual abuse of a child may refer to any number of things, including sexual contact, conduct, intimidation, or grooming of anyone under 18 years of age.
 While we tend to think of sexual predators as criminals hiding in the shadows, more often than not, this kind of abuse is committed by someone the child knows.
 If you believe your child may be a victim of sexual abuse, it is important to report your suspicion to law enforcement officials as soon as possible.
 Most children who are sexual abuse victims will not come forward on their own, so it is up to parents and trusted loved ones to advocate for them and act with haste.
 The sooner authorities can reconstruct a picture of events in child abuse cases, the sooner they can put a perpetrator behind bars.

-Another step you will want to take almost immediately is to hire an experienced New York City personal injury attorney to help you receive compensation commensurate with your family’s pain and suffering.
+Another step you will want to take almost immediately is to hire an experienced child abuse attorney in New York to help you receive compensation commensurate with your family’s pain and suffering.
 At Silbowitz, Garafola, Silbowitz, Schatz & Frederick, L.L.P., our compassionate and tenacious legal advocates have been standing up for victims since 1987, and promise to always act swiftly and decisively to fight for what your family deserves.

 Call (646) 681-7055 today to schedule a free case evaluation.
 We promise to listen to all of your concerns, and will never rush you to make a decision.

 Child Sexual Abuse: What to Watch Out For

 Every child is different, meaning there is no surefire way to tell if a child has been abused.
 However, according the Rape, Abuse & Incest National Network, or RAINN, there are several key signs to watch out for which may indicate the presence of sexual abuse.

 Common warning signs for child sexual abuse include:

 - Behavior that is inappropriately sexual for a child’s age